-Approximately \$8.5 million is expected to be available for grant awards in 2021, with at least \$1.36 million of that total funding to be directed to projects in Wisconsin's Lake Michigan watershed.
-In the past three years, the program has awarded an average of 25 grants per year, representing an application success rate of 22%.
+Approximately \$11.2 million is expected to be available for grant awards in 2022.
+In the past three years, the program has awarded an average of 31 grants per year, representing an application success rate of 23%.

-SOGL Funding Categories 1 - 4
+SOGL Funding Categories 1-4

-Individual grant awards will range from \$100,000 to \$1,000,000.
+Individual grant awards will range from \$200,000 to \$1,000,000.

 Anticipated completion time for funded projects will typically be two years following finalization of a grant agreement.
 The standard grant period may include a third year in cases with a demonstrated need for additional time to complete planning, permitting, final design, engineering, implementation or monitoring.
 The project narrative should include a clear timetable or schedule for project completion.
 Project start and end dates should define the period during which all proposed work is accomplished, all requested funds are spent, and all matching funds are spent or applied.
-The start date indicated in an application should not precede September 1, 2021.
+The start date indicated in an application should not precede September 1, 2022.

 The ratio of matching contributions offered to grant funding requested is one criterion considered during the review process, and projects that offer a 1:1 match ratio with contributions from non-federal sources will be more competitive.
-Applicants are also encouraged to indicate relevant federal contributions as a way to demonstrate the scope of partner investment in the project.
+Applicants are also encouraged to indicate relevant federal contributions to demonstrate the scope of partner investment in the project.
 Matching contributions must be spent or applied between the start and end dates indicated in the application.

-\Matching contributions may include cash, in-kind contributions of staff and volunteer time, work performed, materials and services donated, or other tangible contributions to the project objectives and outcomes.
+Matching contributions may include cash, in-kind contributions of staff and volunteer time, work performed, materials and services donated, or other tangible contributions to the project objectives and outcomes.
 The cost of land acquisition or easement may also qualify as leverage for a project involving work at the protected site.
 In addition, eligible indirect costs (that would not be paid with requested grant funding) may be applied as match.
 More information about using indirect costs as match can be found by clicking here.

-SOGL Funding Category 5 and Projects Proposed in Wisconsin's Lake Michigan Watershed Individual grant awards will range from \$50,000 to \$300,000.
+SOGL Funding Category 5 and Projects Proposed in Wisconsin's Lake Michigan Watershed Individual grant awards will range from \$100,000 to \$350,000.

 Anticipated completion time for funded projects will typically be two years following finalization of a grant agreement with the option to request up to four years if a proposal includes significant preand post-implementation activities, such as engineering, design, monitoring and evaluation, maintenance, and applied research.
 The project narrative should include a clear timetable or schedule for project completion.
 Project start and end dates should define the period during which all proposed work is accomplished, all requested funds are spent, and all matching funds are spent or applied.
-The start date indicated in an application should not precede September 1, 2021.
+The start date indicated in an application should not precede September 1, 2022.